-What is the Non-fiction Literacy Center?
+What is the non-fiction literacy center?

 Connecting with non-fiction books is done with a few simple activities and lots of books.

-Each theme or topic is one option for my students to pick from when they visit the non-fiction center.
 Normally I have a few topics available at a time and can rotate them out throughout the year.

-- Non-fiction books about herbivores, carnivores and everything dinos (see my suggestions below)
+- Non-fiction books about herbivores, carnivores, etc.

 - Shoe bin or plastic tote/bucket/basket

-2. Pick a good number of non-fiction books from the ones you’ve collected.
 Go for a number that isn't overwhelming to clean up but still offers variety on the topic.

-Pick books with concepts appropriate for kindergarten age, good vocabulary, some books with photographs and some with illustrations, or some that feature different non-fiction characteristics like labels, diagrams, etc.
+- some that feature different non-fiction characteristics like labels, diagrams, etc.

 Don't worry about the reading level.
 Having only kindergarten-level reading material is definitely not the goal here.